 To Can Grape Juice

 Step 1: First my daughter and I sterilized quart jars, rings and lids.

 Step 2: We washed all the grapes in big bowls of cool water.

 Step 3: Next We took our bowls of washed grapes onto the patio and listened to a tape while we pulled all the grapes off the stems.
 This was the longest step but was super easy work and fun to enjoy this profitable time together singing and listening to tapes and visiting about upcoming things.
 Now all the grapes are clean and stemmed.

 Step 4: We placed 2 ½ cups of grapes in each hot quart jar.

 Step 5: Then sprinkled in ½ cup sugar (or choice of sweetener).

-Step 7: We gave each jar a good stir with a long handled spoon to dissolve the sugar.
+Step 7: We gave each jar a good stir (a very good stir!) with a long handled spoon to dissolve the sugar.
 This is important as the sugar doesn’t dissolve well if you don’t stir it well not before water bathing the jars.
-In the past, when in a hurry, I’ve skipped the stirring and gotten a hard lump of sugar on the bottom of the jar after its gone in the canner.
+In the past, when in a hurry, I’ve skipped the stirring and gotten a hard disc lump of sugar on the bottom of the jar after its gone in the canner.
 So give each one a stir to dissolve that sugar nicely in each jar.

 Step 8: Cap and seal your jars and process quarts in water bath for 10 minutes and can and cool as you would for any canning.

 Now to serve the juice, pour your jar of grape juice in a colander or small strainer over a pitcher, squishing the contents to get all the juice you can from the grapes and skins.
 Add ice cubes to your pitcher of strained juice and serve.
 I think over months of storage the juice becomes richer, but we never have any left by spring!
 Most recipes call for a lot more sugar when its canned up, but we found we love it less sweet; so you can taste the deep rich grape flavor.